 Cash and equivalents include demand deposits, money markets, and certificates of deposit with original maturities of twelve months or less.
 The Agency maintains its cash and equivalents in bank accounts.
 The balances in these accounts may, at times, exceed federally insured limits.
-The Agency has not experienced any losses in these accounts and believes it is not exposed to any significant risk with respect to cash and equivalents.
 Interest and dividend income from cash and equivalents is reported in general revenue in the statement of activities.